-Encord’s Annotation Training feature - called ‘Training’ in the application - provides a novel way to train your annotation and operation teams, thereby improving the quality of your training data.
+Encord’s Annotation Training feature - called ‘Training’ in the application - provides a practical way to train your annotation and operation teams, thereby improving the quality of your training data.

-Annotator teams will be trained based on a benchmark Project, that will serve as the ‘gold standard’ to which your team’s annotations will be compared to.
+Annotator teams are trained from a Benchmark Project.
+Benchmark Projects serve as the ‘gold standard’ that your team’s annotations are compared to.
 It scores the performance of each trainee based on various metrics allowing them to improve the quality of their annotations, and provide clear insights on the quality of their work.

 Supported modalities